Written by Hajime Tsui (@hajimetwi3) - January 2026

 - Human-review-based guardrail saturation attacks

-- Exposure enhancement via AI human review (Exposure Enhancement)
+- Exposure enhancement via human and AI-based review systems (including AI/AGI/ASI)

-- Attacks on AI human reviewers (i.e., content moderators) via guardrails
+- Attacks on human reviewers (i.e., content moderators) via guardrails

 Unlike jailbreak or prompt injection attacks that aim to extract prohibited outputs,